apache/mahout/website/programming_guide/distributed/flink-bindings.md

 ---
-layout: mahoutdoc
+layout: page
-title: Mahout Samsara Flink
+title: Mahout Samsara Flink Bindings
 theme:
     name: mahout2
 ---
-#Introduction
+# Introduction

 This document provides an overview of how the Mahout Samsara environment is implemented over the Apache Flink backend engine.
 This document gives an overview of the code layout for the Flink backend engine, the source code for which can be found under /flink directory in the Mahout codebase.